 The Company's performance-based compensation plans require that when special events (such as, significant one-time revenue events, charges for expenses, acquisitions, divestitures, capital gains, or other adjustments) significantly impact operating results, this impact will be reviewed and evaluated by the Committee when determining the level of achievement of the corporate performance objectives.
 Committee review is required if the impact represents an amount that is five percent or greater of the Company's prior year results for the corporate performance objectives.
-This provision benefits shareholders by allowing management to make decisions of material strategic importance without undue concern for impact on compensation.
+This provision benefits shareholders by allowing management to make decisions of material strategic importance without undue concern regarding their impact on compensation.
 These adjustments can have both a positive and negative impact on award payouts.

-In accordance with these principles, for fiscal 2017, the Committee approved several adjustments to the Company's results for purposes of determining performance under short- and long-term incentive programs.
-The following table provides detail on how to calculate certain non-GAAP amounts used in our incentive plans, and provides information on certain adjustments made in fiscal 2017 and provides a brief description of each adjustment:
+In accordance with these principles, for fiscal 2019, the Committee approved several adjustments to the Company's results for purposes of determining performance under short- and long-term incentive programs.
+The following table provides detail on how to calculate certain non-GAAP amounts used in our incentive plans, and provides information on certain adjustments made in fiscal 2019 and provides a brief description of each adjustment:

-Fiscal Year 2017 Adjustments to Financial Results Performance under Incentive Programs
+Fiscal Year 2019 Adjustments to Financial Results Performance under Incentive Programs

-Financial Results (in millions) Revenue
+Revenue

-GAAP Revenue (1) \$ 73.1
+GAAP Revenue (1) \$ 100.1

 Adjustments:

 None

-Revenue used for Incentive Plans \$ 73.1
+Adjusted Revenue: \$ 100.1

 EBITDA

-EBITDA (2) \$ 10.2
+EBITDA (2) \$ 11.4

 Adjustments:

 Amortization of acquisition-related intangible assets and associated tax impact.
 2.4

 Accretion expense (gain) related to contingent consideration liabilities.
-(0.1)
+0.2

-Litigation-related expense.
-0.4
+Asset Impairment of indefinite lived intangible assets.
+0.3

-Impairment of indefinite-lived intangible assets.
-0.4
+Acquisition transaction and other costs of \$0.9 million.
+0.9

-Variance to planned fiscal 2017 internal research development expense.
-3.8
+Net impact of \$0.7 million of customer royalty over/under payments.
+(0.7)

-EBITDA used for Incentive Plans \$ 17.2
+Adjusted EBITDA \$ 14.6